Men's Health & Wellness

 • Other exploratory applications: There is little research on advantageous effects in some cardiovascular diseases, female sexual arousal (topical preparations), or even neuroprotective effects, but further research is required.

-Never use it off-label without consulting your doctor, and the level of evidence is different.
+Never use it off-label without consulting your doctor; the level of evidence varies.

 Is Viagra Usable by Women?

 Viagra in women is not approved by the FDA in the customary oral tablet form.
-It has been used off-label by some doctors to treat female sexual arousal disorder to enhance blood flow to the genitals.
+It has been used off-label by some doctors to treat female sexual arousal disorder and enhance blood flow to the genitals.
 More recent studies involve the use of topical sildenafil creams (such as DARE to PLAY), potentially having no systemic side effects and positively influencing arousal feelings.
 Findings are encouraging but not the standard treatment.
-FDA-approved options such as flibanserin or bremelanotide should be discussed with a specialist by women.
+Women should discuss FDA-approved options such as flibanserin or bremelanotide with a specialist.

-Viagra Dosage: How to Take Viagra to get the most out of it.
+Viagra Dosage: How to Take Viagra for best results

-• Normal dose of initial use: 50 mg, 30-60 minutes before sexual intercourse.
+• Normal initial dose: 50 mg, taken 30-60 minutes before sexual intercourse.

 • Modifications: 25 mg in older people or those with liver/kidney problems; maximum of 100 mg.